blaize-tech/EOS-ES_middleware/README.md

 ## Usage
-This API supports following GET requests:
+This API supports following GET and POST requests:

 #### /v1/history/get_actions
 Requires json body with the following properties: